lizardfs/documentation/source/man/mfsmaster.8.rst

 * shadow

-If the metadata server works with *master* personality it acts as the main metadata server govering all file system metadata modifications.
+If the metadata server works with *master* personality it acts as the main metadata server governing all file system metadata modifications.
 If the metadata server works with *shadow* personality it acts as backup metadata server ready for immediate deployment as new *master* in case of the current *master* failing.